 - Registration in only one of these modules is not sufficient for students to be considered registered for the exam.

 - there should also be two registrations… One finishing with 100 and one finishing with 500.

 · Example: Society and Economy

 - Students necessarily need to register for 3 classes to be able to attend the course, that is, for Society, for Economy and for the Tutorial Society & Economy.
 And then, when it comes to registering for exams, students need to register for the exam of Society, for the exam of Economy, for the exam of the Tutorial Society & Economy and for the Module exam – this module exam should also finish with the number 500.
 These are 4 exam registrations in total only for this module.
 Students need to register for everything for the registration to be valid.

 - Students should register for subjects and for exams

 - Students who not officially registered for exams/essays should not be allowed to take an exam

-- Students who were not registered for an exam cannot re-take that exam
+- Students who were not registered for an exam cannot receive a grade

-- Students who don’t show up for the exam or don’t hand in their essays don’t receive a 5,0 – they get the result "did not show up" and cannot re-take the exam because they never took it in the first place.
-They need to do the exam one year later
+- Students who don’t show up for the exam or don’t hand in their essays receive a 5,0 – they get the result "did not show up".
+They need to retake the exam the next time it is offered.

 Information about the semester fees can be found here: https://www.uni-flensburg.de/portal-studium-und-lehre/im-studium/studierendensekretariat/ (in German)